ECHO Program Staff

 Read full biography

-Dr. Leslie Thompson is a Health Science Policy Analyst in the ECHO Program Office, NIH Office of the Director.
-He coordinates the Office’s strategic planning and operational assessment process and conducts policy analyses.
+Dr. Leslie Thompson is a Health Science Policy Analyst in the ECHO Program, NIH Office of the Director.
+He coordinates the program’s strategic planning and operational assessment process and conducts policy analyses.
 Dr. Thompson also collaborates with the leading Science of Team Science experts at NIH to identify strategies to enhance how ECHO researchers cooperate in a large national program.
-He reports his analyses to the ECHO Director, Chief-of-Staff, Senior Program Official, and the rest of the Program Team so they can make evidence-based decisions to help ensure ECHO returns exceptional value to the United States public.
+He reports his analyses to ECHO leadership and the rest of the program team so they can make evidence-based decisions to help ensure ECHO returns exceptional value to the United States public.

-Dr. Thompson earned his Ph.D. in Physiology at the Brody School of Medicine at East Carolina University, in 2014.
-He joined ECHO in November of 2019, after completing an American Association for the Advancement of Science (AAAS), Science & Technology Policy Fellowship in the Program Office.
-Prior to working in ECHO, he completed nearly 5 years of postdoctoral training at the U.S. Environmental Protection Agency (EPA) in the Center for Public Health and Environmental Assessment.
-During that time, Dr. Thompson held an EPA Pathfinder Innovation Project Award and helped produce over 25 research publications dating back to his graduate training.
+Dr. Thompson earned his PhD in physiology at the Brody School of Medicine at East Carolina University, in 2014.
+He joined ECHO in November of 2019, after completing an American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellowship in the ECHO Program Office.
+Prior to working for ECHO, he completed nearly five years of postdoctoral training at the U.S. Environmental Protection Agency (EPA) in the Center for Public Health and Environmental Assessment.
+During his time in research, Dr. Thompson held an EPA Pathfinder Innovation Project Award and collaborated on nearly 30 research papers.

 Email: rebekah.yeager@nih.gov